galfarragem/olx-filter/README.md

 What does this do?

-Filter OLX website ads matching the provided array of words.
+It filters OLX website ads matching the provided array of words.
-If any of the words inside the array in the JS file is found on an OLX ad, that ad will be deleted from your screen.
+If any of the words inside the array in the JS file is found, that ad will be deleted from your screen.
 That's it.

 You have to install it manually on chrome://extensions/